-Understanding Proficiency is a project that supports educators in collaborating with colleagues to learn from student work on performance tasks.
+Understanding Proficiency was a project that supports educators in collaborating with colleagues to learn from student work on performance tasks.

-The Understanding Proficiency website will provide resources for supporting close analysis of student work on the Smarter Balanced Assessment Consortium (SBAC) performance tasks, thereby building a deeper understanding of how students handle the demands of these summative tasks.
+The Understanding Proficiency website provided resources for supporting close analysis of student work on the Smarter Balanced Assessment Consortium (SBAC) performance tasks, thereby building a deeper understanding of how students handle the demands of these summative tasks.
 At the center of the resources are samples of real student work on the Smarter Balanced Practice Test performance tasks.
-The student work samples provide an illustration of proficiency across the range of score levels possible for each task.
+The student work samples provided an illustration of proficiency across the range of score levels possible for each task.

 What you’ll find on the website: